3 Steps to a Daily Homeschool Routine for Your Family

 Consider Every Area of Life

-It’s really easy to see homeschooling as its own separate entity and attempt to plan specifically for it without considering everything else.
-Not only does that set you up for confusion, but it can be downright disastrous.
+It’s easy to view homeschooling as a separate entity and plan for it specifically without considering the broader context.
+Not only does that create confusion, but it can be disastrous.

-When creating your daily homeschool routine, think about everything else that your family does.
-Things such as meal times, extracurricular activities, and time to run errands are just as important.
+When creating your daily homeschool routine, consider everything else your family does.
+Factors such as mealtimes, extracurricular activities, and time for errands are just as important.

 Record Your Daily Homeschool Routine

-Even if you’re not the Passion Planner or Erin Condren planner type of gal, you still need to use something that you can see.
+Even if you’re not the homeschool planner type, you still need to use something you can see.
 It’s a major perk if it’s something your children can see as well (at least those who can read).
-The idea behind writing down your daily homeschool routine is so you don’t have to try and memorize what you’re doing and when.
+The idea behind writing down your daily homeschool routine is to avoid having to memorize what you’re doing and when.

 Moms who work from home, parent, run a household and homeschool are busy.
 Our brains are full.